Departments

 Moreover, the center performed Korea’s first living donor partial liver transplantation in 1994, the first simultaneous liver-kidney transplantation in 1999, the first adult-to-adult split-liver transplantation in 2003, the first simultaneous heart-kidney transplantation in 2005, and the first living donor simultaneous kidney-pancreas partial transplantation in 2006.
 It also performed the first simultaneous liver-heart transplantation in 2007, the first simultaneous seven-organ multi visceral transplantation in 2011, the first simultaneous liver-lung transplantation in 2012, and the first simultaneous liver-heart-lung transplantation in 2015.
 Such performance has contributed greatly to enhancing Korea’s overall medical skills and expertise in organ transplantation.
 Not only that but also, the center had received global attention as it was the first to perform living donor liver transplantation using a modified right lobe graft in 1999, a dual living donor liver transplantation in 2000, and exchange liver transplantation in 2003.

 Thanks to recent corneal transplantation, bone marrow transplantation, and tissue transplantation, many patients have been given new hope.
 Every transplantation team at the center makes continuous efforts in attaining remarkable achievements.
-Through their efforts, achievements such as the 5,000 liver transplantations by May 2016, the 600 heart transplantations by August 2016, the 4,000 kidney transplantations by February 2015, and the 300 pancreas transplantations by July 2015 were possible.
+Through their efforts, achievements such as 9,000 liver transplantations by April 2025, 7,000 kidney transplantations by December 2022, 900 heart transplantations by August 2023, and 500 pancreas transplantations by October 2022 were made possible.